OwenSanzas/Pick_your_letter_game/README.md

   3. Pick the letter if this target is better than the current target.
   4. else do not pick the letter and pass.
   ````
+* As we can see, this is a method like BFS.

 ## Game Demo
 *